base4nfdi/pid4nfdi/content/pidtool1/_index.md

     infrastructure managers</strong> – who plan to integrate <em>Persistent Identifiers (PIDs)</em> into an existing or new research service, repository, or tool.
 It supports the decision-making process by helping you explore which PID system best fits your specific use case and integration goals.</p>
+    <p>While the tool is generally applicable beyond national contexts, its primary target audience is the German research
+    landscape and the <strong>National Research Data Infrastructure (NFDI)</strong>.
+This focus influences both the formulation of the statements and the underlying expert evaluations, which reflect requirements, governance structures, and practical considerations relevant to PID adoption in Germany and within NFDI contexts.</p>
     <p>The tool guides you through <strong>14 short statements</strong> divided into four thematic sections:
     <em>Persistence and Costs</em>, <em>Purpose</em>, <em>Metadata &amp; Interoperability</em>, and <em>Technical Setup
     and Training</em>.
 Each statement reflects a typical requirement or consideration when selecting PID services – for